-In the event where a woman sustains a personal injury, the patient may be entitled to claim compensation for medical negligence/malpractice.
+In the event where a woman sustains a personal injury, the patient may be entitled to pursue a claim for medical negligence/malpractice *.

 Causes of gynaecological and obstetric injury claims *

-Gynaecological and obstetric injury claims * for compensation can arise in the following situations:
+Gynaecological and obstetric injury claims * can arise in the following situations: